 The BFA degree requires 81 hours in the department of art and art history.
 The requirements of the foundations core make up 12 of those hours: ART 110, ART 130, ART 131, and ART 210.
 Additional requirements are 12 hours of introductory courses (3 hours in each of 4 studio areas); 15 hours in a primary concentration and 12 hours in a secondary concentration, taken in sequence above the introductory level; 12 hours of studio art and/or art history electives; and 18 hours of art history, including 3 hours selected from ARH 252, ARH 253, or ARH 254; ARH 381; and ARH 385.
 Students must take 3 hours of Art 498 ‘Studio Capstone’ two semesters before graduating.

-Every BFA student must schedule a BFA review after completing 18 semester hours of studio art courses, preferably during the second term of the sophomore year.
-It is the student’s responsibility to keep track of the hours they have completed, and to apply at the appropriate time.
-For more information about the BFA review, contact your advisor, call the department main office [(205) 348-5967] or come to 103 Garland Hall.
+Students applying for the BFA should do so after completing 18 hours of studio courses, preferably during the second term of the sophomore year.
+It is the student’s responsibility to keep track of the hours they have completed and to apply at the appropriate time.
+Application may be made following the procedures noted below.
+For more information about the BFA review, contact your advisor, call the department main office, (205) 348-5967, or come to 103 Garland Hall.

 To apply for the BFA program, please complete the following form and email to Holly Brewer: BFA Application Form